bcrist/16717a/redux/readme.md

 * Transistors and ECL buffers near the board-to-board connectors near the edge of the board (used to synchronize clocks between the ASICs)
 * Linear regulator for the +1.5V GTLP termination voltage, along with various associated resistors and capacitors
 * MMBT3906 transistor and base resistor (allows FPGA to control biasing of inter-module clocks)
-* 74FB2040 BTL transciever, 74ABT540 inverting buffer, and associated passives (forwards async signals from the backplane/FPGA to the ASICs)
+* 74FB2040 BTL transceiver, 74ABT540 inverting buffer, and associated passives (forwards async signals from the backplane/FPGA to the ASICs)
 * ECL clock buffer for the 100 MHz backplane clock, along with associated passives
 * Some additional passives near the FPGA, related to ASIC control signals

 TODO add board images highlighting components that need to be populated

-Once these components have been populated, `pv` should show the board passing `icrTest` and `clksTest` (maybe?)
+Don't forget to put the ASIC heatsinks on with some thermal compound before attempting to power up the board.
+While the heatsinks seem to stay pretty cool when the board is idle, I'm not sure how long they can run without any heatsinks at all.
+With these components now populated, `pv` should show the board passing `bpClkTest` and `icrTest`:

 TODO chipRegTest?
-TODO bpClkTest?
+TODO clksTest?
 TODO add pv output

 ### 3. DRAM